ismaelmarot/QEntry/README.md

 <img src="/frontend/src/assets/app-icon.png" alt="Icon Cap" width="150">

-_**QEntry is a mobile access control app that allows organizations to efficiently manage the entry and exit of people in real time..**_
+_**QEntry is a mobile access control app that allows organizations to efficiently manage the entry and exit of people in real time.**_

 The app enhances security and organization by enabling user registration, access logging, and monitoring of movements within a facility.
 It also supports features like role-based access, entry validations, and activity tracking, helping administrators maintain control,